 Workplace injuries among young workers

 According to statistics from the HSE, there were 137 fatalities at work in the UK over the past year.
 Those numbers are very low compared to places like the USA and Canada, but the alarming part is that a high proportion of them were among two groups: The self-employed and young workers.
+The situation is very similar in Australia.
+Fortunately, legal action is very forthcoming down under and aggressively pursues negligent employees who are responsible for causing injuries to their young workforce.
+Check out this great website which covers personal injury law.

 The point about self-employed is even more sobering, though.
 When you start a new job, the first thing that happens is always a safety briefing.
 It might be 20 minutes long for an office job, or take several days in an oil refinery.
 People complain about having to go through it, but the statistics don’t lie – the self employed don’t go through this basic training in health and safety, and they are twice as likely to die at work.
+Businesses can also make their employees aware of the various health and safety concerns and hazards by using hazard information signs that clearly explain and point out the dangers.
+Check out this UK supplier to see the sort of signs that they have available for this use.

 Health and Safety education